Fintan Mundwiler: Life

 Andreas Mundwiler was born 12 July 1835 at Dietikon, Switzerland, the son of Jakob and Anna Maria Seiler Mundwiler.
 He studied at the monastic school of Einsiedeln in Switzerland, where he took the Benedictine habit in 1854, made profession on 14 October 1855, and was raised to the priesthood on 11 September 1859.

-In 1852 Father Joseph Kundek, Vicar-General for Bishop Jacques-Maurice De Saint Palais of the Diocese of Vincennes approached the Abbot off Einsiedeln Abbey for assistance in addressing the pastoral needs of the growing German-speaking Catholic population and to prepare local men for the priesthood.
+In 1852, Joseph Kundek, vicar-general for Bishop Jacques-Maurice De Saint Palais of the Diocese of Vincennes approached the abbot of Einsiedeln Abbey for assistance in addressing the pastoral needs of the growing German-speaking Catholic population and to prepare local men for the priesthood.
 The first monks set out in late 1852 for Vincennes, and established a priory and school at Harrison Township, in Spencer County, Indiana.

 In 1860 Mundwiler accompanied his confrère, Martin Marty, afterwards Bishop of St. Cloud, to the newly founded monastery of St. Meinrad in Indiana.
-Father Martin took charge of the philosophical and theological departments at the college, while Father Fintan handled the classical department.
+Marty took charge of the philosophical and theological departments at the college, while Mundwiler handled the classical department.

 Mundwiler also attended a few neighbouring missions.
 While stationed at Terre Haute, Indiana (1864), he organized the German Catholic Congregation of St. Benedict, for which he built a church in 1865.
 In 1866 he was back at St. Meinrad as prefect of the college.
-In 1869, when St. Meinrad was raised to an abbey and Father Marty became its first abbot, Father Fintan was appointed prior and master of novices, and the following year commissioned to raise funds for the construction of a new monastery to replace the original log house.
+In 1869, when St. Meinrad was raised to an abbey and Marty became its first abbot, Mundwiler was appointed prior and master of novices, and the following year commissioned to raise funds for the construction of a new monastery to replace the original log house.

-While Abbot Marty worked among the Native Americans in Dakota (1876–80), Prior Fintan was administrator of the abbey, and, upon the resignation of the former, who had meanwhile been appointed Vicar Apostolic of Dakota, Fintan was elected Abbot of St. Meinrad on 3 February 1880, and received abbatial benediction from Silas Chatard, Bishop of Vincennes, Indiana on 16 May 1880.
+While Marty worked among the Native Americans in Dakota (1876–80), Mundwiler was administrator of the abbey, and, upon the resignation of the former, who had meanwhile been appointed Vicar Apostolic of Dakota, Mundwiler was elected Abbot of St. Meinrad on 3 February 1880, and received abbatial benediction from Silas Chatard, Bishop of Vincennes, Indiana on 16 May 1880.